Last Update: May 15, 2018

 § 4 Customer Instructions

 (1) Processing Instructions.
 During our Services, you may provide instructions to us in addition to those specified in this Data Processing Agreement with regard to the processing of Survey Recipient Data (each such instruction hereinafter, a "Processing Instruction") in connection with our Services.
 Any Processing Instruction must be in writing or in electronic form.
-We will process your Survey Recipient Data
+We will process your Survey Recipient Data according to your instructions.

 (2) Change requests.
 Any Processing Instruction that amends or deviates from the terms of this Data Processing Agreement will constitute a change request and will be subject to the requirements set forth in § 14(1).
 We will negotiate in good faith with you with respect to any change in the Services and/or fees resulting from any Processing Instructions.